Saintner/TVGuide/README.md

 # TVGuide
-This an app for that show a list of TV shows
+This an app that shows a list of TV shows